Putnam Park Wildflowers

 Origin (native, introduced, invasive): Introduced

-Status (common, uncommon, threatened, rare): Uncommon
+Status (common, uncommon, threatened, rare): Common

 Bloom time (typical): April to August